abdalla92/RDBMS-Database-Design-and-Implementation/README.md

 # RDBMS-Database-Design-and-Implementation
-This project is to design relational database systems for improved operational efficiencies and to make it easier for the executives to make data driven decisions.
+This project is to design relational database systems for improved operational efficiencies and to make it easier for the executives to make data-driven decisions.

-# Project Scenerio:
+# Project Scenario:

 In this scenario, you have recently been hired as a Data Engineer by a New York-based coffee shop chain looking to expand nationally by opening several franchise locations.
 They want to streamline operations and revamp their data infrastructure as part of their expansion process.